I Venture into Reblogging

 Why wait to pay tribute to your friends at a memorial service?
 Why not tell them how much they mean to you while they can still hear you?
 Here are some ideas.

-Yesterday, I attended a memorial service for Ann Sakiyama, whom I was not privileged to know as well as most who were there.
+In February 2010, I attended a memorial service for Ann Sakiyama, whom I was not privileged to know as well as most others who were there.
 It was a beautiful service, a final tribute from all who knew and loved her.
 We went because we have loved her husband like a brother for over forty years.
 Though the old group of which we were all a part in the late 1960’s and early 1970’s has spread out geographically, we are still dear to each other and try to be there for each other when someone is going through the deep waters.
 I last saw most of this group of friends at my daughter’s memorial service last June.

 As we all gathered to eat together after the service, I probably wasn’t the only one wondering, “Who’s next?” or “What will they say at my service?”
 When we met, we were all under thirty.
 Now most of us are retired or approaching retirement.
 At least one has survived a heart attack.
 Another fights cancer.
 Each time we gather to mourn a loss, I know we are thinking that we don’t want to gather for this reason again very soon.
-As someone said when we were leaving the luncheon yesterday, “Let’s have the next get together be a party, not a memorial service.”
+As someone said when we were leaving the luncheon yesterday, “Let’s have the next get-together be a party, not a memorial service.”

 What a great idea!
 What would be really memorable would be a relaxed weekend in the same hotel or resort where we could meet and tell each other now, in person, what we have appreciated in each other over the years while we all still have mouths to speak and ears to hear.
 We used to attend retreats together, why not another now, while we can still do it, for the express purpose of celebrating what our friendships have meant all this time?
 So much we leave unspoken and wait to share when the words can no longer be heard.
 Some of us spend money to attend high school reunions to be with the people we haven’t kept up with.
 Why not spend the same money for a reunion with the group of people you really do care about?